AMWA-TV/bcp-008-01/docs/Overview.md

 The linkStatus property allows devices to expose the health of all the physical links associated with the receiver.

-Devices specify if:
+Devices MUST report the linkStatus as follows:

-* All of the interfaces are Up (equivalent to a Healthy state)
+* AllUp when all of the interfaces are Up (equivalent to a Healthy state)
-* Some of the interfaces are Down (equivalent to a PartiallyHealthy state)
+* SomeDown when some of the interfaces are Down (equivalent to a PartiallyHealthy state)
-* All interfaces are Down (equivalent to an Unhealthy state)
+* AllDown when all interfaces are Down (equivalent to an Unhealthy state)

-The linkStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The linkStatusMessage is a nullable property where devices MAY offer the reason and further details as to why the current status value was chosen.

 Devices are RECOMMENDED to publish information about which interfaces are down in the linkStatusMessage.